-Is the millennial generation prepared for the workforce?
+Is the next generation prepared for the workforce?

-In the fall of 2013, that question was being asked more and more — in the media, in corporate offices, in college classrooms and by millennials themselves.
+That question has been asked more and more over the last few years — in the media, in corporate offices, in college classrooms and by colleg students themselves.

 2016: Jobs and Skills Predictions

 The latest anaylsis from the PreparedU Project looks at the latest job trends.
-What careers and skills are in high demand right now?
+Which careers and skills are in high demand right now?

 College graduates in 2016 will face a unique job market that expects more of each candidate than ever before.
-In new market analysis, powered by labor market analytics firm Burning Glass, Bentley uncovered that the strategist is out and the hybrid worker is in.
-New data indicates that job descriptions are expanding to include skills (i.e. sales, social media or programming) that were once represented by standalone jobs, but are now in high demand across multiple job categories.
+In new labor market analysis commissioned by Bentley it is clear that job descriptions are expanding to include skills (i.e. sales, social media or programming) that were once represented by standalone jobs, but are now in high demand across multiple job categories.
 Read more about why 2016 is the year of the hybrid job.

 The Millennial Preparedness Survey